How to Calibrate Monitor for Gaming/Photography in Windows 10/11

 Welcome to display calibration

-Note: Be sure to set our system monitor to factory settings at this point else better results won’t be displayed.
-To do this, use the button present on the front, side or back.
-If it lets you set the gamma then set it to 2.2 or as close as possible.
+Note: Be sure to set our system monitor to factory settings otherwise better results won’t be displayed.
+To do this, use the button present on the front, side, or back.
+If it lets you set the gamma, then set it to 2.2 or as close to it as possible.

-1. You need to use a slider to adjust it.
-For this move it till dots in the middle of the image appears less visible.
+1. It would be best if you used a slider to adjust it.
+For this, move until dots in the middle of the image appear less visible.
 This shall change both the brightness and color of the screen.

-Note: If you cannot make the center disappear completely then you do not need to worry.
+Note: If you cannot make the center disappear completely, you do not need to worry.
 You can also use a gamma correction test image if you want a better way of testing.

-Try to make as many numbers appear there on top and bottom bars as possible.
+Make as many numbers appear on the top and bottom bars as possible.
 You shall be able to see 6 numbers in every bar with better monitors whereas lower grade monitors shall show 4 numbers in each row.

 Calibrate Monitor for Photography

-Tip: If you are not able to adjust the slider then you need to change gamma settings by using the monitor’s control.
+Tip: If you cannot adjust the slider, you need to change gamma settings using the monitor’s control.
 While doing this keep both display settings windows and gamma correction image test open.

-1. You need to adjust brightness after this.
-For this use control buttons there on your monitor till you see the shirt and image in the picture but not too much that X stands out from the background.
-You would be able to see it but the wall behind it must not be washed out.
+1. You need to adjust the brightness after this.
+For this, use control buttons on your monitor until you see the shirt and image in the picture, but not too much that X stands out from the background.
+You could see it, but the wall behind it must not have been washed out.

 Brightness Adjustment

 1. After this, you need to adjust the contrast.
 For this use buttons on your monitor.
-You want to set a contract so that you can only see buttons and wrinkles on the shirt of the man.
-Keep in mind that the background of the image should not be bright white.
+You want to set a contract so you can only see buttons and wrinkles on the man’s shirt.
+Remember that the image’s background should not be bright white.

 Adjust Monitor Contrast

 1. Adjust colors after this.
 For this, you need to use sliders from the bottom of the windows till all bars get neutral gray.
-If this seems difficult then you can download an image of color bars and use it to see when colors are off.
+If this seems difficult, you can download an image of color bars and use it to see when colors are off.

 READ: Save Energy on your Monitor with MOU Utility.